In most cases, initiating a safe shutdown of the wasmCloud host runtime is quick and easy.

 wasmcloud_host binary to terminate the process by executing

 If you start the wasmCloud host runtime as a console, either through the use of the

 iex application or by running

-wasmcloud_host console, then you are in an interactive mode application that typically only supports termination through
+wasmcloud_host start_iex, then you are in an interactive mode application that typically only supports termination through